-5.1.1 Safety, Governance and Sustainability
+5.1.1 SAFETY, GOVERNANCE AND SUSTAINABILITY

 The Company continued to drive safety improvements throughout the business.
-Regrettably, during June 2021, the Company incurred its first Lost Time Injury (LTI) since August 2018; however, the business remains industry leading in relation to its injury performance.
+Regrettably, during June 2021, the Company incurred its first Lost Time Injury (LTI) since August 2018, however, the business remains industry leading in relation to its injury performance.
 It also made significant progress through the year with its sustainability agenda:

-- TRIFR of 2.31 as compared to 3.29 in the prior year, representing an improvement in safety performance of 30% year-on-year. - Lost Time Injury Frequency Rate (LTIFR) of 0.12 a slight increase on 0.00 in prior year. - Development of a Sustainability Policy, Human Rights Policy, Anti-Bribery and Corruption Policy and Supplier Code of Conduct. - Establishment of a cross-functional Sustainability Working Group to support and advise the business with the management and monitoring of key sustainability topics. - Rollout of the Code of Conduct and Business Integrity e-learning training programme across the business. - Completion of a climate-related risk and opportunity identification and assessment exercise based on the Recommendations of the Taskforce on Climate Related Financial Disclosures (TCFD). - Development of a sustainable procurement and modern slavery screening programme to meet the requirements of the Modern Slavery Act, 2018 (Cth). - Community contributions increased by 104% from prior year to \$5.1 million.
+- TRIFR of 2.31 as compared to 3.29 in the prior year, representing an improvement in safety performance of 30% year-on-year. - Lost Time Injury Frequency Rate (LTIFR) of 0.12 a slight increase on 0.00 in the prior year. - Implementation of the Company's Sustainability Policy, Human Rights Policy, Anti-Bribery and Corruption Policy and Supplier Code of Conduct. - Continued regular meetings of the cross-functional Sustainability Working Group to support and advise the business with the management and monitoring of key sustainability topics. - Update and continued rollout of the Code of Conduct and Business Integrity e-learning training program across the business. - Completion of a climate-related risk and opportunity review based on the Recommendations of the Taskforce on Climate Related Financial Disclosures (TCFD). - Development of the Company's 2021 Modern Slavery Statement with review of the sustainable procurement and modern slavery screening programme to meet the requirements of the Modern Slavery Act, 2018 (Cth). - Community contributions increased by 104% from the prior year to \$5.1 million.

-5.1.2 Strategic growth
+5.1.2 STRATEGIC GROWTH

-The Group continued to focus on growing our mining services capability in FY21 to build, own and operate crushing screening and processing plants and providing infrastructure solutions to the mining industry, predominantly in Western Australia.
-Mining services volumes grew by 20% due to new contracts both internally and externally including the development, deployment and first production of the inaugural 15Mtpa NextGen 2 crusher at the Whaleback Mine.
-Iron Ore production and exports also increased with the Yilgarn Hub shipping 10.4Mt and Utah Point Hub increasing its capacity via the acquisition, development and first production from the 5Mtpa Wonmunna Mine.
+The Group continued to focus on growing our mining services capability in FY21 to build, own and operate crushing, screening and processing plants and providing infrastructure solutions to the mining industry, predominantly in Western Australia.
+Mining services volumes grew by 20% due to new contracts both internally and externally including the development, deployment and first production of the inaugural 15Mtpa NextGen 2 crusher at the Mt Whaleback mine.
+Iron ore production and exports also increased with the Yilgarn Hub shipping 10.4Mt and Utah Point Hub increasing its capacity via the acquisition, development and first production from the 5Mtpa Wonmunna mine.
 Iron ore shipments increased by 23% to a record 17.3Mt, allowing the business to benefit from the high iron ore price environment.